yaohuang2005/myfamilyshopping/README.md

     http://127.0.0.1:9001/manage/shoppings
     add / edit /delete

 5. TODO

 5.1 Add search feature in the web

+5.2 In myfamily database, add items table for a shopping, so this refines the
+    shopping content.
+The items table schema should be: name, count, price, etc.

-5.2 Add dockfile for easy test
+5.3 Add dockfile for easy test